Key Employment Laws Affected by the Coronavirus Pandemic

 The person must return within a specified number of days, depending on their days of military service.

-If a service member returns from active duty, you don’t have to rehire the person if they would have been laid off or their job was no longer available.
-If the person may have been exposed to COVID-19, you still must make every effort to qualify the person for their proper reemployment position.
+If a service member returns from active duty, you don’t have to rehire them if they would have been laid off or their job were no longer available.
+If the person may have been exposed to COVID-19, you still must make every effort to qualify them for their proper reemployment.
 You might need to give this person paid leave, remote work, or another position.

-See the Department of Labor’s COVID-19 USERRA Impact fact sheet for more details on dealing with returning service members.
+See the Department of Labor’s COVID-19 USERRA Impact fact sheet for more details on employing returning service members.

 The Bottom Line